hageyahhoo/Agile2020/Agile2020.md

 #### 1. REFINE FAILURE DETECTION SYSTEM WITH KARATE
 ⭐️
+For `public APIs`, we started direct conversation with the product development team at first.
+We talked daily via video conference system.
+We discussed with the Product Manager if she came to our office.

+We also started to discover their real needs and concerns.

+Through these discussions, we found that
+- test scripts written in JUnit were hard to read, implement, and maintain for the Product Manager and most of developers
+- BDD style is easy to understand (!)

-For `public APIs`, we changed JUnit and Spring Boot to [Karate](https://github.com/intuit/karate) for implementing test scripts.
+Therefore, we started to change JUnit and Spring Boot to [Karate](https://github.com/intuit/karate) framework for implementing test scripts.

+Finally it became established in the product development team.

 - Work with `Product Development Team`/Frontline/現場に立つ
     - Guide Developer Testing for `Build Quality In`